CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 The hunting territory for the seagoing peoples was not defined in terms of land area as in civilization (based on farming people) but in terms of specific hunting areas in the sea.
 The clan would move within their own territory, from one hunting area to another according to the patterns of nature, in a usually annual circuit, only coming back to the same place the following year.
 Each clan would defend their territory, and respect the territories of the other clans.
 There would have to be an agreement if more than one clan hunted at one location.
 They moved through the environment on their own, but congregated, usually annually, at an agreed-apon location, to affirm their identity in the larger social order, the tribe, exchange news, pursue celebrations, find mates.
 A good place for the multi-clan meeting was where food was plentiful enough to support all the clans together, and where it was advantageous to have help from each other, such as hunting whales.

 Each clan had their own territory, their own number of campsites that they visited year-by-year, and they would have guarded their rights to the animals.
 It is because hunting territories, campsites, associated clans, etc were all strongly defined, that a clan was not likely to wander aimlessly.
 Strange territory meant they could be intruding on some other people's territory and had to be on guard, proceed with caution.
 It is because of this ownership of hunting areas, that it would be difficult for any foreigners to intrude.
 Any Europeans attempting to harvest some animal like walrus from a location a clan owned, could end up being attacked by the entire tribe - other clans coming to the aid of the clan experiencing trespassing.
 While it would not have been difficult in recent history when Europeans had guns , early Europeans would not have had much defence against the aboriginals if they intruded on the aboriginal hunting territory.
+Any "Albans" at well known walrus hunting sites would have been driven off It was far easier to remain respectful and detatched towards the natives, and get the ivory by trading some quaint European items - cloth, metal, trinkets.

-Thus the archeological features discussed by Mowat, the seeming longhouse foundations and the beacons visible from the sea, are easily explained in terms of envisioning a sea-going people of the northwest Atlantic, who spent most of their lives moving around on the open Atlantic and harvesting large sea-animals like whales.
+Thus the archeological features discussed by Mowat, the seeming longhouse foundations and the beacons visible from the sea, are much more easily explained in terms of long established native sea-going people of the northwest Atlantic, who spent most of their lives moving around on the open Atlantic and harvesting large sea-animals like whales.
+They would have been ancestral to the Greenland "Eskimos" and originally archeologically "Dorset".
 These people would have systemantically visited familiar campsites year after year, in their annual circuit, camped on rocky coasts and islands if it was needed, to be close to their hunting places, and used methods and equipment that had been adapted to this specialized form of life over countless generations.
 With a way of life spent mostly on windblown rocky islands, being able to use the skins of one's boats as shelter would certainly have been part of a good system.
-The boats shown in the illustration were clearly not invented overnight, but over centuries in adapting to the special conditions encountered in the seas off the coasts of Greenland and Labrador.

 The places where the sea animals were located were usually far from the coast, among scattered rocky outcrop; and so, the sea-harvesting clans needed to be able to improvise their life on even small rocky islands not far from the hunting sites.
 They would improvise shelters from very large skins that were easily removed from frames with the long poles, by "unlacing" the rope.
 The debated "longhouse foundations" may simply have been one form of shelter, designed for open flat terrain.
 Elsewhere they draped the skins against rock walls, in front of caves, etc.